The Testimony Of Bill Greguska (Share Your Story)

 Many years later, I got married when I was 37 years old, raised a son, and ten years later, my wife divorced me.
 We are all old enough to reflect on our lives.

-When I reflect on my life, the most important thing I did were not playing basketball, quitting drugs and alcohol, stopping getting into trouble with the law, or getting married and raising a son.
+When I reflect on my life, the most important things I did were not playing basketball, quitting drugs and alcohol, stopping getting into trouble with the law, or getting married and raising a son.
 All those things are all good to a point.
 I am sure you guys might be thinking about the most important thing you did in your life.
 I will tell you how I see it.

 The most important thing I did in my life was when I was introduced to Jesus Christ and decided with my own free will and the Holy Spirit’s prompting that I would start to follow Jesus.
 And that is what I did, and I am still doing.
 I am not sinless, but I can say that I sin less because of Jesus, but He paid the penalty for my sins.

 Accepting and following Jesus was the very logical thing for me to do.
 His teaching made sense to me.
 I did not accept Jesus the first time someone talked with me about Him, but finally, after having my last bout with the law in 1986, I was placed in long-term treatment for alcohol and drugs.
 I can remember the very last day I did any drugs, and right then, It came to me like turning on a light switch.
-I cried out to God to help me stop; sure enough, that day was the last time I used drugs or alcohol since June 25, 1986.
+I cried out to God to help me stop; sure enough, that day was the last time I used drugs or alcohol was June 25, 1986.

 My life changed, and from then on, God worked on my heart by helping me change how I lived through the regeneration process.
 God mentally, emotionally, and spiritually freed me.
 I then saw that days added up to weeks, weeks added up to months, and months added up to years.
 I would be lying if I said that I did not hear God knocking at my door during the first 26 years of my life, but I can say that I finally had ears to hear and eyes to start to see how to live to honor God and that is what I hold on to.